For Your Health, Eat Like a Southerner

 This solid foundation also supports the same recommendations your doctor, mom, and favorite fitness-themed Instagrams have been proclaiming for years: eat your vegetables!
 Thanks to long summers and mild winters, a variety of produce grows year-round, and in abundance - foods not eaten in time wind up canned, pickled or preserved for later.
 Southerners eat from their own backyards, and not just because the #eatlocal hashtag is trending.
 The affable climate makes gardening approachable and rewarding, and even those who opt out of the growing their own produce aren’t too far away from a farmers market stand or a generous neighbor with a green thumb.

 Plants dominate the dinner table in the south.
 Thick, sliced tomato sprinkled with a pinch of salt, savory greens with potlikker, tender, baked cinnamon apples, hearty black-eyed peas, a bowl of cucumbers in vinegar and ice… these are just a few dishes that frequent the supper spread.
 If there is a meaty main event, it’s most likely lightly breaded and pan-fried, stewed, roasted or grilled – not double-battered and deep-fried.
 Several traditional dishes push the veggies to center-stage, flexing their flavors with just a bit a bacon.
-Hoppin’ John, maque choux, and beans n’ greens remain favorites.
+Hoppin’ John, maque choux, and beans n’ greens are just a few examples that remain favorites.
 The Southern menu not only incorporates a variety of fruits and vegetables, both raw and cooked (which means plenty of fiber and all the essential vitamins and minerals we need to survive), it also reflects the habit of eating seasonally… that is, eating produce when it’s richest in both flavor and nutrients.

 So please, eat like a Southerner.
 Have your biscuits and gravy, too.
 Just remember to save room for a fresh peach.